-Dialogue Education Essentials: Verbs for the Learners
+Dialogue Education Essentials: Verbs Are for the Learners

 My good friend Agnes took the course Learning To Listen, Learning To Teach years ago.
 She had a hard time, as a professor, moving from telling to teaching, using Dialogue Education.
 We walked around the lake in Raleigh N.C. many a time while I gave examples of learning tasks, explained what she was reading in my books, laughed with her about her keen sense of wanting to do this in her classroom and her frustration at not grasping it.